 I went with a few types of trees.
 On some of them, I used a variety of trees, and on some of them I left spaces between the tree groupings.

 The FREE Pine Tree Drawing Lesson includes tips for drawing 3 types of pine trees.
 Get the PASSWORD to the library, HERE

 Pine treeline jar candles: a winter craft idea that doesn’t say Christmas, Hanukkah, Kwanza or even Festivus.

 It just says plain old WINTER!

-I hope you are staying warm if it’s cold outside, and enjoying your start to this new year.
+I hope you are staying warm if it’s cold outside.

 Grab the drawing template, HERE …and learn how easy it is to create evergreen trees and treelines so that you can draw onto glass, ceramic, fabric, chalkboards and more.